- Do you or someone you know need some extra help?

 - Are you concerned that you might be less independent?

-From talking to people, the council know you want support that will help you to live interesting, stimulating, and fun lives while remaining safe and secure in your own homes.
+From talking to many people, the council knows you want support that will ensure you are safe and secure in your own home, while helping you to live an interesting, stimulating and fulfilling life.
 Help to Live at Home has been designed with this in mind.

 Four care companies have been chosen by the council and the NHS to provide care and support to older people and others who need some extra assistance to ensure they can continue to live the lives they want as independently as possible.
-Each care company works in a different part of the county.
+Each care company works in a different part of the county, as the map below shows.

 Contact details for these organisations are: